WHP India Team

 Navin Kumar Agarwal

-Program Lead, Matrika and Family Planning
+Project Lead, Matrika and Family Planning

 Navin serves as the Team Leader for WHP’s family planning and maternal program in UP.
 Before this role, he operated in a similar capacity for WHP in Bihar.
 He has 17 years of experience in social marketing and franchising in the development sector, primarily in health.
 He spent 16 years working with Janani – one of the largest social franchising organizations, based in Bihar.
 In the long association with Janani, his work focused on setting up and running medical clinics, and identifying and establishing provider networks in villages for outreach and referrals.
 Apart from clinical franchising, Navin has varied experience in managing different profiles –monitoring, marketing, communication and administration.
 Navin has an expertise in handling large teams and managing rural operations.
 He has a bachelor’s degree from Patna University.

-Program Lead, Bihar
+Project Lead, Bihar

 Pankaj Kumar leads WHP’s Bihar programme, funded by BMGF as part of its Ananya Alliance.
 He is responsible for overall planning, budgeting, supervision and monitoring of the project in 13 districts.
 Pankaj has over 20 years of experience in implementing large scale service delivery programmes in low-resource settings.
 His core competency has been in strategic planning and program management strengthened by his interest in public-private partnership.
 Pankaj holds a postgraduate degree in chemistry, and his experience includes market research, social marketing & social franchising, communications, and product and brand management.
 He has worked at various levels within the organisation giving him the skills to handle a variety of responsibilities.
 He was also part of the core management team of Janani responsible for planning and operationalizing a vast programme of interlinked networks in Bihar, Jharkhand, MP, West Bengal, Uttar Pradesh, and North-East states of India.

-Program Lead, Urban TB
+Project Lead, Urban TB

 Nita is a public health professional and has more than 20 years of experience in this field.
 She did her MD in Obstetrics and Gynecology, from Darbhanga Medical College, Bihar and Fellowship from the Indian College of Maternal and Child Health.
 She has worked extensively in public health, especially family planning, with an emphasis to bring new technologies, demedicalize the provision of clinical services, and set up norms and standards for social franchising.
 Prior to joining WHP, she was working as General Manager in Janani, a nonprofit organization providing family planning and comprehensive abortion care services, where she was heading the Reproductive Health Project with major focus on family planning and abortion care services.

-After working for 11 years in Janani, she joined Jhpiego as state Program Manager, leading the project on postpartum family planning services in Bihar.
-She worked two years for strengthening family planning services in Bihar in close collaboration with the Bihar Government.
+After working for 11 years in Janani, she joined Jhpiego as State Program Manager, leading the project on postpartum family planning services in Bihar.
+She worked for two years on strengthening family planning services in Bihar in close collaboration with the Bihar Government.
 In January 2012, she joined the DFID funded project with Futures Group for improving access to family planning and reproductive health services in Bihar.
 She was heading the team of 160 personnel in Bihar with a consortium of partners, including HLFPPT, PHFI, and JHUCCP.

-Project Director, THALI
+Project Lead, THALI